Karim Hirji

-Karim Hirji is a Ugandan businessman, hotel owner and entrepreneur.
+Karim Hirji (born 11 November 1950) is a Ugandan businessman, hotel owner and entrepreneur.
 He is reported to be one of the wealthiest individuals in Uganda, with an estimated net worth of about US$800 million.

-History
+Early life

-During the 1960s and 1970s, Hirji was a champion automobile racing driver.
+Hirji was born on 11 November 1950.
+During the 1960s and 1970s, he was a champion automobile racing driver.
 During the late 1980s and early 1990s, he began trading in textiles and alcoholic beverages from a shop in central Kampala.
 His first company Dembe Enterprises has since expanded into the Dembe Group of Companies, a conglomerate that includes a radio station, an automobile dealership, a finance and insurance business, an amusement park and the Imperial Hotels Group chain.
 He also owns the former Uganda Commercial Bank Towers, which he renamed Cham Towers.